hakim733/Vestas/README.md

 ## Project Overview

-This project involves analyzing wind data from two locations: one from southwest Glasgow, Scotland, and one from northeast Galway, Ireland.
-The data is provided in CSV format, with two types of data sources:
+This project involves the analysis of wind data from two locations: southwest Glasgow, Scotland, and northeast Galway, Ireland.
+The data sources consist of LiDAR measurements and Mesoscale model data, both provided in CSV format.
+The purpose of this project is to explore the relationship between these data sources, perform various data analysis tasks, and build a dashboard that visualizes the results effectively.

-- **LiDAR Data**: A laser-based measurement device used to gather wind data at multiple heights.
-- **Mesoscale Data**: An averaged, low-resolution wind model data at 99m height.

-The goal is to explore the relationship between the LiDAR and Mesoscale data, perform data analysis, and create a dashboard that visualizes the results.

 ## Key Features

-- **Data Input**: The dashboard allows you to input the `.csv` files via a browse button.
+- **Data Input**: The dashboard allows users to upload the `.csv` files through a browse button.
-- **Data Analysis**: The dashboard processes the data in the background and displays the results in visual forms (tables, charts, etc.).
+- **Data Analysis**: The dashboard processes the data and performs various analytical tasks in the background, presenting results through tables, charts, and other visualizations.
-- **Analytics**: Analyze the relationship between the LiDAR data at various heights and the Mesoscale data.
-You can use your analytical creativity to perform additional exploratory analysis.
+- **Analytics**: The analysis includes exploring relationships between the LiDAR data at different heights and Mesoscale data.
+Custom analysis techniques were used to reveal insights and patterns.
-- **Event Identification (Bonus)**: Optionally, write an algorithm to identify special events from the LiDAR data, cross-referencing them with external news sources to validate the event.
-This feature can be visualized within the dashboard.
+- **Event Detection**: A tool has been integrated to identify special events in the LiDAR data.
+This tool cross-references these events with external news sources to validate whether significant occurrences (e.g., storms or unusual weather patterns) align with the data.
+The results are visualized within the dashboard.

 ## Data Sources

-The project includes two CSV files, one for each data source:
+The project uses two primary types of data:

-1. **LiDAR Data**: Includes timestamps, wind speed, wind direction, standard deviation, and turbulence, measured at various heights.
+1. **LiDAR Data**: Laser-based measurements capturing wind speed, wind direction, standard deviation, turbulence, and timestamps at different heights.
-2. **Mesoscale Data**: Includes timestamps, wind speed, and wind direction, but only at a 99m height and with lower resolution (1-hour intervals).
+2. **Mesoscale Data**: Averaged model data, provided at a 99m height and with a lower resolution (1-hour intervals).
+This data includes wind speed, wind direction, and timestamps.

-## Dashboard Requirements
+## Dashboard Overview

-- **File Upload**: The dashboard must allow the user to upload the `.csv` files.
+The dashboard provides an interactive interface where users can upload the data files and visualize various analytical results.
+It includes:

+- **File Upload Functionality**: Users can select and upload the CSV files containing the wind data.
-- **Analysis**: Perform analysis of the data (e.g., comparing LiDAR and Mesoscale data, analyzing LiDAR data at different heights).
+- **Data Processing**: Once the files are uploaded, the dashboard performs background analysis such as comparing the LiDAR data at different heights with Mesoscale data.
-- **Visualizations**: Display the results of the analysis in the form of tables and/or charts.
+- **Visual Results**: The results of the analysis are shown as tables and charts to make the findings easily interpretable.
-- **Local Hosting**: The dashboard does not need to be hosted on a server and should be executable on the local machine.
+- **Special Event Detection Tool**: The dashboard includes a feature that identifies special events in the LiDAR data, such as high wind speeds or turbulence.
+It checks these events against online news sources for verification, which is also displayed in the dashboard for the user to review.

-## Technical Details
+## Technologies Used

-- **Programming Languages**: Python, JavaScript (optional for frontend), or any other suitable tools for creating the dashboard.
-- **Data Handling**: Use Python libraries such as Pandas for data manipulation and Matplotlib for visualization.
+- **Python**: The backend is built using Python, utilizing libraries such as Pandas for data processing, and Matplotlib for data visualization.
-- **Frameworks**: Flask or similar frameworks for creating the local dashboard if using Python.
+- **Flask**: The dashboard is powered by the Flask web framework, allowing it to run as a local, executable application.
+- **JavaScript**: Used for frontend elements and to enhance interactivity within the dashboard.

+## Key Tasks Completed

+- **Data Analysis**: Implemented and completed analysis comparing LiDAR and Mesoscale data, including investigating the relationship between the two datasets at various heights.
+- **Dashboard Development**: Designed and implemented a local dashboard that enables users to upload CSV files, perform data analysis, and view results in visual formats.
+- **Event Detection Algorithm**: Developed a tool to detect special events in the LiDAR data and cross-verify these events with external news sources for validation.
+This feature provides additional insights into the data, particularly when unusual weather events are detected.

 ## Objective

-- To explore front-end development for wind turbine data analysis.
-- To apply traditional statistical or simple analytical methods for wind analysis.
-- To explore and apply creativity in the use of tools and techniques to solve problems.

-## Bonus Credits

-If you complete the above tasks and have time, you can implement a feature to detect special events in the LiDAR data, verify them by checking news or other online sources, and display the results in the dashboard.
+The objective of this project was to develop a practical, user-friendly tool for analyzing wind turbine data and displaying insights in an interactive dashboard.
+Additionally, the project explored the use of data analysis and creativity in building tools that leverage both statistical analysis and external data sources for event verification.

-## Timeline
+## Future Improvements

-- **Deadline**: All tasks must be completed by **19th February**.
-- **Presentation**: The results should be presented in the form of a PowerPoint presentation or via a live demo of the executable dashboard.
+- **Expanded Event Detection**: Enhancing the event detection algorithm to recognize a broader range of weather phenomena.
+- **Data Granularity**: Incorporating higher-resolution Mesoscale data or more detailed LiDAR datasets for more precise analyses.
+- **User Interface Enhancements**: Improving the design and user experience for easier interaction with the dashboard and its features.

+The application will start running locally and can be accessed through your browser.

 ## Contact Information

-For any doubts or questions regarding this project, feel free to reach out via email.
+For any questions or suggestions regarding this project, feel free to reach out.

 ## Acknowledgements

-This project is designed to simulate real-world data analysis tasks in the wind energy sector and aims to provide hands-on experience with wind analysis tools and front-end dashboard development.
+This project simulates real-world data analysis tasks in the wind energy sector and aims to provide a hands-on experience with front-end dashboard development, data analysis, and external data integration.